skydiscover/build-x265-multilib-docker/README.md

 Contribute
 ----------

-Since I am not really a compilation guru, I was not able to generate a multilib executable.
+Since I am not really a compilation guru, I was not able to generate a multilib executable for linux.
 Any help will be appreciated.
+Add because I am quite useless when itcomes to cross-compiling, I am not able to make the cross-compiling version to work, pls halp.